Vessel Delivery & Handover Services

 Post-Purchase Repair and Drydock Planning

 Many second-hand vessels require repair, class follow-up or drydock soon after purchase.
 Buyers should not treat post-purchase repair as an afterthought.
-It directly affects the vessel’s trading readiness, budget, class status and first voyage risk.
+It directly affects trading readiness, budget, class status and first voyage risk.

 • Defect list review after inspection or delivery